 Summer isn’t just a season of relaxing and planning vacations.
 For some people, especially young adults, the warmer months are a time to gain extra spending money or work experience.
-With states having mostly removed their COVID-19 restrictions, and vaccines and booster doses continuing to be distributed, people can find summer jobs in industries that are returning to full capacity, like dining, entertainment and tourism.
-Many employers are also desperate to hire, which gives applicants leverage to get better compensation.
+Fortunately, it’s a great time to join the workforce.
+There’s a labor shortage and many employers are desperate to hire, which gives applicants leverage to get better compensation.

-With summer-job seekers in mind, WalletHub compared the relative strength of more than 180 markets in the U.S. across 22 key indicators of employment outlook, affordability and downtime-friendliness.
-Our data set ranges from the median income of part-time workers to the availability of summer jobs to the percentage of residents who are vaccinated.
+With summer-job seekers in mind, WalletHub compared the relative strength of more than 180 markets in the U.S. across 21 key indicators of employment outlook, affordability and downtime-friendliness.
+Our data set ranges from the median income of part-time workers to the availability of summer jobs to the commuter-friendliness of jobs.

 Main Findings